ForbiddenProgrammer/awesome-cybersecurity-news/README.md

 [thehackernews.com](https://thehackernews.com/) - Infosec source of the latest hacking news, cyber attacks, computer security, and cybersecurity for ethical hackers, penetration testers, and information technology professionals

+[difesaesicurezza.com](https://www.difesaesicurezza.com/en/category/cyber-en/) - News and info on defense and security in Italy and around the world, keep yourself informed

 *soonTM*

 ## Blogs